LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/RecommendationSources/setting-up-bots.md

 1. [Access Conversation Assist](conversation-assist-overview.html#access-conversation-assist), and click **Recommendation Sources** from the menu at the top.
 2. Click the **Bots** tab.

     Once you deploy and start a bot (i.e., in the system, it is a valid bot that can serve a conversation), it is automatically discovered by Conversation Assist.
-So you should see your bot here.
+So you should see your bots here.
 For Conversation Builder bots, this includes all bots you've created (both public and private) and other public bots within your organization.

     <img width="700" src="img/agentassist/configbot1.png">